ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 ## 3. Writing Unit test using GoogleTest

+For this episode, we will consider the same example `fibonacci.cpp` that we used previously.
+There we identified 3 possible cases when using the `recursive_fibonacci` function for which we wrote some manual tests:

+- `n` equal to 0 or 1
+- `n` a negative number
+- `n` a positive number greater than 1

-For this chapter, we will consider the same example `fibonacci.cpp` that we used in the previous chapter.
-Also, for understanding how to use GoogleTest, we will simply be converting all the tests that we wrote manually in the same file using GoogleTest framework.
+To demonstrate how to use GoogleTest, we will simply be converting these tests that we wrote manually in the same file using GoogleTest framework.
+Section 5 below will describe the anatomy of a test, but first lets see how they look like in the practical case.
 For using GoogleTest in your code, you need to follow the following steps in general.